servicetitan/Stl.Fusion/README.md

 &ndash; at least for a majority of content they present.
 This means you can always increase these delays to throttle down the rate of outgoing invalidation and update messages, and vice versa.
-In other words, Fusion-based web apps should scale much better than [MMORPG].
+In other words, Fusion-based web apps should scale much better than MMORPG.

 ## Enough talk.
 Show me the code!